ICA is closed from the 30 May – 3 June inclusive.

 If there is such a thing as good avant garde cinema, this is it.
 Even though I believe pretension is the ultimate sin, Marguerite Duras has taken pretension one level ahead of itself and turned it into a style.
 She is the ultimate eccentric.—John Waters

 In 1966, Marguerite Duras, already a prolific writer of novels, plays and screenplays, turned to filmmaking, co-directing the first of her nineteen films.
-In collaboration with Another Gaze Editions – whose recent publication of Duras’s My Cinema encourages an engagement with this body of work in the filmmaker’s own words – the ICA presents a full retrospective of her shorts, features and televisual work, alongside several works in literal or theoretical conversation with hers.
+In collaboration with Another Gaze Editions – whose recent publication of Duras’s My Cinema encourages an engagement with this body of work in the filmmaker’s own words – the ICA presents a full retrospective of her shorts, features and televisual work, alongside several works she wrote, or to which she lent her voice.

 As a filmmaker, Duras didn’t consider herself to have any contemporaries.
 In fact, one of the reasons she embarked on her own practice was to supersede adaptations by (male) directors who had “misread” her writing: rendering it too literally, or watering it down for mass appeal (an appeal that many of her novels – bestsellers and prize-winners – had).
 Throughout her three-decade spanning filmmaking career, Duras – often adapting her own work, and then readapting these adaptations when they (still) failed to satisfy her – advocated for a “poor cinema”, railing against commercial productions, which she considered to be “chewed over, pre-digested, and served up for the consumption of a public whose intellectual faculties are made to work at twenty percent of their capacity”.